kashifoo/snake-assembly/README.md

 Information on compiling the code
 ---------------------------------

 snake.asm contains the code for the game.
 It is dependent on Irvine32.inc which is not provided in this repository.
-Irvine32.inc and other required files and information for compiling the code in your environment is available at: http://kipirvine.com/asm/